christroutner/ben-training-data/knowledge/shared/websites/master-bitcoin-3rd-edition/ch11_blockchain.md

 children.
 Each of the children commits to the same parent block.
-Multiple children arise during a blockchain "fork," a temporary situation that can occur when different blocks are discovered almost simultaneously by different miners (see <<forks>>).
+Multiple children arise during a blockchain "fork," a temporary situation that can occur when different blocks are discovered almost simultaneously by different miners (see [forks](#forks)).
 Eventually only one child block becomes part of the blockchain accepted by all full nodes, and the "fork" is resolved.

-The "previous block hash" field is inside the block header and thereby affects the _current_ block's hash.
+The "previous block hash" field is inside the block header and thereby affects the _current_ block’s hash.
 Any change to a parent block
-requires a child block's hash to change, which requires a change in the pointer of the grandchild, which in turn changes the grandchild, and so on.
+requires a child block’s hash to change, which requires a change in the pointer of the grandchild, which in turn changes the grandchild, and so on.
 This sequence ensures that, once a block has many generations following it, it cannot be changed without forcing a recalculation of all subsequent blocks.
-Because such a recalculation would require enormous computation (and therefore energy consumption), the existence of a long chain of blocks makes the blockchain's deep history impractical to change, which is a key feature of Bitcoin's security.
+Because such a recalculation would require enormous computation (and therefore energy consumption), the existence of a long chain of blocks makes the blockchain’s deep history impractical to change, which is a key feature of Bitcoin’s security.

 One way to think about the blockchain is like layers in a geological formation, or glacier core sample.
 The surface layers might change with